Alfred Warden: Architectural career

 was at 164 Pitt Street, Sydney.

 On leaving Newington, Warden was articled to the architectural firm of Gustavus Alphonse Morrell & John E Kemp.
 For the next five years, he studied part-time at Sydney Technical College and attended architecture lectures in the engineering faculty of the University of Sydney.
 In 1893 he toured the world before commencing practice as an architect in 1895.
 He took rooms at 164 Pitt Street, Sydney, in a building constructed in Sydney sandstone in the Victorian Italianate style and the restored facade is now incorporated into Westfield Sydney.
 He later moved his office to 42 Bridge Street, Sydney.

 Warden designed the buildings on Oxford Street, Sydney, that now house Universal.

 In 1906, Warden designed a cottage residence for Mrs W.F.
 Middleton at the corner of Perry and Mcauley Streets Albury, which is still extant.
 The following year Warden designed a homestead at Lower Coolegong, between Young and Grenfell, New South Wales.
 The homestead, known as Glencara, is still standing and is the centrepiece of an historic family grazing propertyand tourist operation for the district.
 The commercial buildings that make up 85-91 Oxford Street, Darlinghurst, in inner eastern Sydney and now housing the nightclub Universal, were designed by Warden commencing in 1913.
-In the 1920s Warden designed bungalow residences in Stanhope Road Killara and in Russell Street Russell Lea which is still standing.
+By 1930 Warden is known to have designed residences in the Sydney suburbs of Arnciiffe, Botany, Drummoyne, Killara, North Strathfield, Randwick, Longueville and Waverley.
+A house in Stanhope Road Killara designed in 1909 by Warden was built by the well known builders Hopkinson & Winn.
+They constructed houses on the North Shore of Sydney and like Warden were members of the Methodist Church.
+A house known to have been designed by Warden in 1928 is still extant in Russell Street Russell Lea.